lucky-rydar/pico-lang/README.md

 Math instructions takes values from stack and the result will be pushed to stack again.

+I/O instructions:

+* in [register] - waits to enter symbol and writes its value to specified register
+* out [register] - prints value of register

+Additional instructions:

+* stop - tell to exe

 ### Memory

 * stack (for using stack you have two instructions: push, pop)